ArthDubey/Autopipe/README.md

 This Project aims to build an image classifier that is extremely convenient to personalise and to train your own data in 3 simple steps.
 Accuracy is substaintially high for all regular purposes.

+## Background
+Visual classification for quality assurance and other purposes in the mechanical field has been game-changing.
+Inspired by the recent success of Convolutional neural networks in estimating the life of cutting tools, This project has tried to automate the process of texture classification for mechanical tools with CNN’s.
 ## Getting Started

 Clone the repository in your system and follow these steps-